Advice

 Musicians, in general, do not expect to receive a tip, but if their performance at your reception was exceptional, you may tip anywhere from $25 to $200 per band member.
 If the DJ has made your reception extra special, a tip of 15 to 20 percent of his fee is appropriate.
 Fees for ceremony organists, musicians, and clergy are often included in the church rental bill.
 If they are not, a gratuity of $35 to $75 for each is appropriate, with clergy’s gratuity being $75 to $100, or more if travel time is involved.

 Some clergy will accept a gratuity; others may request that it be given in the form of a donation to the church.
-Civil officiants, such as a judge, justice of the peace, or city clerk, are not allowed to accept gratuity for services performed during office hours.
+In some states, civil officiants, such as a judge, justice of the peace, or city clerk, are not allowed to accept gratuity for services performed during office hours.
 If the ceremony is performed after regular office hours, he or she is allowed to accept a “donation” of up to $75.
 Be sure to check with your officiant for the legal guidelines of your locale.
 Gratuities for these individuals are given following the wedding ceremony.

 Florists, photographers, and bakers do not expect a tip in addition to their original fee.
 But if they have gone above and beyond the call of duty for you, a tip in the range of 10 to 15 percent is appropriate.
 Hairstylists, makeup artists, airbrush tan technicians, and related professionals are given a standard gratuity of 15 to 20 percent, with those performing secondary tasks, such as shampooing, receiving $3 to $5 per client.
 Although a tip to your seamstress or dress fitter is not expected, a tip between $15 to $30 is appropriate for above-expected service.